realA10001986/Time-Circuits-Display/README.md

 - Data entry works as described [above](#the-keypad-menu); remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).
 - After entering data into all fields, the data is saved and the menu is left automatically.

-Your entered date/time(s) are stored, and shown until replaced by the results of time travels; you can then quickly bring your times back to the displays by typing 998 followed by ENTER.
+Your entered date/time(s) are stored, and shown until replaced by the results of time travels; you can then quickly bring your times back to the displays by entering keypad command 998.

 When entering dates/times into the *destination time* or *last time departed* displays, Time-cycling Interval is paused for 30 minutes.